kucukaslan/website/content/demystifying_tcp_http.md

 Sec-WebSocket-Extensions: permessage-deflate; client_max_window_bits
 Host: localhost:8080
 ```
-this looks very similar to usual HTTP request with some web socket specific headers.
+this looks very similar to a usual HTTP request with some WebSocket specific headers.
 However, the most crucial headers are the `Connection: Upgrade` and `Upgrade: websocket` headers.
 These headers signal the server to switch the protocol from HTTP to WebSocket.
 If the server were to respond with `101 Switching Protocols` status code,